 These enduring and versatile forms of field accommodation were developed in collaboration with the Royal Melbourne Institute of Technology (RMIT) in the 1960s, and underwent approximately five ‘series’ modifications.
 The original Series One vans are still to be see in Antarctica, but the first mould from which the RMIT vans sprung has been lost.

-With a service career of some vans spanning forty years plus, the deployment of the vans has obviously been varied and extensive.
+With a service career of some vans spanning more than 40 years, the deployment of the vans has obviously been varied and extensive.
 A number of vans are still in service today and are regularly used for short and long trips away from the stations.

 - The RMIT vans allow for rapid deployment of a light-weight self-contained unit that can provide additional living and work space for short overland trips.